joshlemon/ir-toolkit/README.md

 # ir-toolkit

-ir-toolkit is a collection of tools and scripts that maybe useful to Incident Responders.
+ir-toolkit is a collection of tools and scripts that are indended to be useful to Incident Responders.

 ## url_sanitiser